 If the Idle Status Indication was not set the IN-CSE, and the existing schedule indicates that communications are currently available, then no changes to the scheduleElement are made.

 If the Idle Status Indication was not set the IN-CSE, and the existing schedule indicates that communications are not currently available, then the IN-CSE indicates that there are no time-constraints on the UE communications (e.g. by deleting the <schedule> resource).

+When any traffic is received from the node or a UE Reachability Notification is received for the node, any scheduleElements that were created based on prior Idle Status Indications shall be deleted for the node.
+A new scheduleElement shall be created that indicates that the node is available for downlink communication starting immediately and will remain available for at least the duration specified by the Maximum Response Time parameter.

 Step 007a and 0007b: (Optional) Notifications are sent to the entities which subscribed to changes in the <schedule> resources.
 Notifications will also be sent to the UE hosted ADN-AE or ASN/MN, if indicated by subscriptions to their respective <schedule> resources.